tripl-to/proposal/docs/README.md

 - TRIPL is not a company.
 TRIPL is a project to implement an open market protocol, based on a set of smart contracts, with direct governance of all actors (including the travelers).
-- TRIPL is a disruptive technology that gives an opportunity to all current actors to play a role an stay in the business improving its currect value.
+- TRIPL is a disruptive technology that gives an opportunity to all current actors to play a role and stay in the business improving its current value.
 - TRIPL should be a join effort between the travel and cryptocurrency industries, the universities and the European Union.